-Paul asks Dave whether any technical advances have made Centre of Neurodegeneration that accelerates the progress of the work that Dr Lyons does with myelin repair.
+Paul, asks Dr Dave Lyons, whether there have been any technical advances at the centre of Neurodegeneration that have accelerated the progress of the work that he does with myelin repair.

 MS Reporter: Paul